 Genre: Psychological horror

 Bloober Team is a pretty well-known video game development studio at this point.
-Over the years they have dabbled into different genres for their games such as strategy, puzzles, even a multiplayer online battle arena.
+Over the years, they have dabbled into different genres for their games, such as strategy, puzzles, even a multiplayer online battle arena.
 However, they found their calling in 2016 when they attempted a psychological horror game called Layers of Fear.
-Since then we had a Layers of Fear sequel, Observer, Blair Witch, and their most recent release, The Medium.
-For a good while before the January 28, 2021 release of The Medium, the developers have been stating that to bring this game out they required next-gen hardware.
-In this game, players take the role of a female medium that is tasked with helping spirits finish business that has kept them in the human realm.
+Since then, we had a Layers of Fear sequel, Observer, Blair Witch, and their most recent release, The Medium.
+For a good while before the January 28, 2021 release of The Medium, the developers stated that they required next-gen hardware to bring this game out.
+In this game, players take the role of a female medium tasked with helping spirits finish business that has kept them in the human realm.
 However, our protagonist was stuck with a recurring nightmare that has led her to investigate a murder involving a child.
-It’s a dangerous road ahead and one that is quite stunning with the game developed with next-generation hardware, although at the moment this game is only available on PC and Xbox Series X/S platforms.
-What made this game a bit appealing was the fact that players could quickly split between worlds, one that was in the human realm along with an otherworld featuring spirits.
-It was through blending these worlds that players could solve a series of puzzles to get through certain obstacles.
+What made this game a bit appealing was that players could quickly split between worlds, one that was in the human realm and an otherworld featuring spirits.
+Through blending these worlds, players could solve a series of puzzles to get through certain obstacles.

 Platform: PC, PS4, PS5

-Kena: Bridge of Spirits is a bit like The Medium in the sense that this game is also about helping spirits find closure and move onto the spirit world.
+Kena: Bridge of Spirits is a bit like The Medium because this game is also about helping spirits find closure and move onto the spirit world.
 However, this game is not a psychological horror game.
-This game resembles nothing like a horror title but instead, it’s often compared more towards a Pixar animated film.
-Developed by an indie studio called Ember Lab, this is an upcoming action-adventure title where players are following a young girl named Kena who is aiding spirits and fighting off enemies using a power staff.
-The player can call upon a spirit companion known as Rot to help battle against enemies.
-Meanwhile, along the way of helping the spirits out, players will also restore the village area which suffered from some type of tragedy.
-Currently, this is a game that’s slated to release on August 25, 2021, which again should be quite a big hitter with its Pixar esthetics.
+This game resembles nothing like a horror title, but instead, it’s often compared more towards a Pixar animated film.
+Developed by an indie studio called Ember Lab, this is an action-adventure title where players follow a young girl named Kena who is aiding spirits and fighting off enemies using a power staff.
+In addition, the player can call upon a spirit companion known as Rot to help battle against enemies.
+Meanwhile, along the way of helping the spirits out, players will also restore the village area, which suffered from some tragedy.
+It’s a slightly shorter game, but it’s well worth the pickup for a debut title from this development studio.

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S, Amazon Luna, Stadia